 Yes.
 Mat odors are caused by pungent smelling, sulphur compounds in the waste excreted by bacteria.
 When you rid the mat of the bacteria excreting the waste, you also get rid of the smell.
 Germicidal UV-C light requires line-of-sight to be effective, so if your mat has not been cleaned for some time, it is possible for target organisms to be shielded by layers of crud.
 For Matsana to be most effective in maintaining your mat in a fresh condition, it may be necessary to first give a good cleaning to heavily soiled or neglected mats.

 Do UV-C wands do the same thing as Matsana?

 No. UV-C wands, by design, are to be used by untrained consumers in uncontrolled environments, and, for safety, the power of the lamps is severely limited.
 Waving around an underpowered hand-held device is no match for the controlled process and sheer power of Matsana.
 Your mat passes through Matsana’s enclosed, high-intensity, UV-C light chamber at a regulated rate of exposure and ensures that every square inch of your mat, on both sides, receives a powerful and effective dose of germicidal UV-C light.

 Does Matsana leave anything on my mat?

-First, we apologize for the inconvenience and we will promptly issue a refund.
-Just email us, your address, the date, location and the last 4 digits of your credit card if Matsana did not perform as you expected.
-It would be helpful to us if you could include a brief description of what happened.
+First, we apologize for the inconvenience and, in a brief description, please tell us what happened.
 We are constantly trying to improve Matsana and your suggestion could be the next new feature!